mike-albano/network-impairment/README.md

 The purpose of this is to emulate a simple client <==> server model with a router inbetween.
 Different network impairments will be applied to show examples of various network failure scenarios.

-While this is simply a Linux container routing between two other containers ()"client" and "server") the concepts apply to Access Points as well; or any network element responsible for carrying traffic between two hosts.
+While the Router is simply a Linux container routing between two other containers ("client" and "server") the concepts apply to Access Points as well; or any network element responsible for carrying traffic between two hosts.
 The main impairments we'll be analyzing are:
 * Deley
 * Packet Loss